chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 Let's break down the arguments that we just passed

-First, we started with a list of our datasets
+First, we started with a list of our datasets:

 ```R
 list(bovine, goats, swine, sheep)
 ```

-And followed with an inline anonymous function that iteratively joins the output from each step into the input of the next (for more information on purrr's inline anonymous functions, see [here](https://adv-r.hadley.nz/functionals.html#purrr-shortcuts))
+And followed with an inline anonymous function that iteratively joins the output from each step into the input of the next (for more information on purrr's inline anonymous functions, see [here](https://adv-r.hadley.nz/functionals.html#purrr-shortcuts)):

 ```R
 ~ dplyr::full_join(.x, .y, by=c("country", "year"))
 ```

 ## Conclusion
+<a src="#conclusion"></a>

 ## Additional resources
+<a src="#additional-resources"></a>